mfumagalli/Copenhagen/Files/day2a.md

 Note that these values are in log format and scaled so that the maximum is 0.

 **QUESTION**

-Can you spot any site which is likely to be variable?
+Can you spot any site which is likely to be variable (i.e. polymorphic)?

 What does this mean?

 It means that you should look for sites where the highest likelihood does not correspond to allele frequencies of 0 or 100%.

 The next step would be to use these likelihoods and estimate the overall SFS.